Hunyadi defeated two Ottoman armies, 1442

 Hunyadi gained a huge booty.
 He put lots of treasures and weapons on a wagon that ten horses could hardly pull and sent it to King Ulászló to Buda.
 Hunyadi had a monastery built at Tövis from the gold he found in the Turk camp, to thank God and commemorate the victory.
-Several monuments were erected (five altogether) for commemorating the events, one of them used to be at Zajkány (Zeikany) and is connected to Hunyadi’s second battle.
+Several monuments were erected (five altogether) to commemorate the events, one of them used to be at Zajkány (Zeikany) and is connected to Hunyadi’s second battle.
 It was a huge iron mace but it was stolen in 1992:

 Hunyadi’s campaign against Wallachia

 The Voivode of Transylvania took full advantage of his victory and pushed on, pursuing the Turks even beyond the Carpathian mountains.
 His Wallachian campaign took place between 10 April and 25 May.
 There, he had Voivode Vlad Mircea beheaded because he had been siding with the Ottomans.
 Then, Hunyadi helped Basarab to the throne of Wallachia because he was a friend of the Kingdom of Hungary.
 Thus, he has re-established the Hungarian influence in Wallachia, at least for the time being.

 The victory against Begler-Bey Sehabeddin in July 1442

 Hunyadi was better prepared for the next battle, it was not as sudden as Mezid’s attack.
 He heard that the Sultan got very angry and ordered the Rumelian Begler-Bey Sehabeddin to punish Wallachia and Hungary and told him not to return without teaching the Christians a bloody lesson.
 Besides the Rumelian soldiers, soldiers joined the Begler-Bey from six Anatolian districts and his army grew to 80,000 men.

 They crossed the Danube River at Nicopolis in June and divided his army into two.
 They made great destruction in Wallachia in the second part of August.
 Vlad Dracul and his men hid in the hills before him, not having enough soldiers to stop them.